jeftegoes/AwsOverview/Management & Governance/AWS Systems Manager.md

 - Displays current data about:
   - **Patches in Patch Manager.**
   - **Associations in State Manager.**
-- Can sync data to an S3 bucket using **Resource Data Sync**, and you can analyze using Athena and QuickSight.
+- Can sync data to an S3 bucket using **Resource Data Sync**, and we can analyze using Athena and QuickSight.
 - Can collect and aggregate data from multiple accounts and regions.
 - Can send compliance data to Security Hub.

 # 15. Systems Manager - OpsCenter

-- Allows you to view, investigate, and remediate issues in one place (no need to navigate across different AWS services).
+- Allows we to view, investigate, and remediate issues in one place (no need to navigate across different AWS services).
 - Security issues (Security Hub), performance issues (DynamoDB throttle), failures (ASG failed launch instance)...
 - Reduce meantime to resolve issues.
 - OpsItems